Help Center

 Browse available courses at /courses.
 Click on a course to see its curriculum, then click "Enroll for Free" to get started.
 You'll immediately have access to all course content.

-Each lesson contains video content, text explanations, or interactive coding challenges.
-Mark lessons complete to track your progress.
-Some lessons require passing an assessment to continue.
+Each lesson contains text explanations or interactive coding challenges.
+For reading lessons, the Mark Complete button appears after you have had a chance to read through the material — take your time and scroll through the full lesson.
+Some lessons also require passing an assessment to continue.

 How to Submit Code Challenges